marekzajac97/bf2-blender/docs/README.md

 - You can use other add-ons such as `Rigify` to create the rig for animating, but also automatically create basic controllers and IK setup using the built-in `Pose -> BF2 -> Setup Controllers` option.
 This option can also be used after animation import which makes editing existing animations much easier (NOTE: importing an animation with a rig already set up will not work).
 By default, every controller bone will have no parent, meaning that some weapon parts will be detached from each other, you can use `Pose -> BF2 -> Change Parent` to fix that without messing up the existing position/rotation keyframes.
 - TIP: If you plan to modify the imported animation, you can delete redundant keyframes using [Decimate](https://docs.blender.org/manual/en/latest/editors/graph_editor/fcurves/editing.html#decimate) option
 - When exporting, you can select/deselect bones for export in the export menu (matters for 3P animations, depending on whether you're making soldier or weapon animations, a different bone set needs to be selected).
+## Known issues
+- Many vBF2 skeleton exports have messy bone orientations.
+Skeleton importer corrects them for `1p_setup.ske` and `3p_setup.ske` but other skeletons' bones may appear pointing in random directions.

 # ObjectTemplate vs Mesh import/export
 There are two ways of importing BF2 meshes.
 One is to use the `Import -> BF2` menu to directly import a specific mesh file type (`.staticMesh`, `.skinnedMesh`, `.bundledMesh` or `.collisionMesh`), which only imports the _raw_ mesh data according to its internal file structure lacking some data present in the `.con` file, that's why its usage is limited.
 The second (and preferred) method is the `ObjecTemplate (.con)` option, which parses the ObjectTemplate definition allowing it to: